nasa/GeneLab_Data_Processing/Amplicon/Illumina/Pipeline_GL-DPPD-7104_Versions/GL-DPPD-7104-C.md

   - `feature_table=` - dataframe containing feature / ASV counts with samples as columns and features as rows
   - `metadata=` - dataframe containing sample metadata with samples as row names and sample info as columns
   - `method=` - either "rarefy" or "vst" to specify rarefaction or variance stabilizing transformation, respectively
-  - `rarefaction_depth=500` - sample rarefaction to even depth when the Bray Curtis distance method is used
+  - `rarefaction_depth=500` - sample rarefaction to even depth when the Bray-Curtis distance method is used
-- `make_dendogram()`
-  - `dis_obj=` - a distance object holding the calculated distance (euclidean, bry curtid etc.) between samples
-  - `metadata=` - dataframe containing sample metadata with samples as row names and sample info as columns
-  - `groups_colname=` - name of the column in the metadata dataframe to use for specifying sample groups
-  - `legend_title=` - legend title to use for plotting
 - `run_stats()`
-  - `dis_obj=` - a distance object holding the calculated distance (euclidean, bry curtid etc.) between samples
+  - `dis_obj=` - a distance object holding the calculated distance (Euclidean, Bray-Curtis etc.) between samples
   - `metadata=` - dataframe containing sample metadata with samples as row names and sample info as columns
   - `groups_colname=` - name of the column in the metadata dataframe to use for specifying sample groups
 - `plot_pcoa()`
   - `ps=` - phyloseq object contructed from feature, taxonmy, and metadata tables
   - `stats_res=` - named list generated after running the `run_stats()` function; the list should contain variance and adonis tests dataframes
-  - `distance_method=` - method used to calculate the distance between samples; values can be "euclidean" or "bray" for euclidean or Bray Curtis distance, respectively
+  - `distance_method=` - method used to calculate the distance between samples; values can be "euclidean" (Euclidean distance) or "bray" (Bray-Curtis distance)
   - `groups_colname=` - name of the column in the metadata dataframe to use for specifying sample groups
   - `group_colors=` - named character vector of colors for each group in `groups_colname`
   - `legend_title=` - legend title to use for plotting